GoddessLabs/ComfyUI-GoddessLabs-NodePack/README.md

 If automatic installation fails, or for portable ComfyUI versions:

-1. Clone the repository as above.
+1. Clone the repository as above (or download the zip).
 2. Install dependencies manually using your local Python executable:

     ```bash